 |Primary Research||Literature Reviews||Case Reports||Clinical Techniques|

 This section should succinctly state the results without any lengthy discussion or interpretation of individual data.
-Data should be presented using tables, illustrations and graphs.
-Data in table or illustration form should be referenced in the text, not repeated (e.g. detailed information should not be given in text and tables).
-Statistical tests should be clearly defined and statistical significance should be shown in both figures and tables with the help of superscripts such as a, b, c, rather than *, ¶, # or other nonsequential symbols.
+Only the most significant observations should be highlighted or summarised; do not repeat all the information from the tables or figures in the text.
+Data should be provided for all primary and secondary outcomes listed in the Methods Section.
+Technical information and supplemental materials can be included in an appendix, where they will be available, but won't disrupt the text's flow.
+Statistical tests should be clearly defined, and statistical significance should be shown in both figures and tables with the help of superscripts such as a, b, c, rather than *, ¶, # or other nonsequential symbols.

 The discussion should focus on the new and important findings of the study.
 The observations should be related to other relevant studies in a logical sequence.
 It should summarize, but not repeat the Results.
 The Discussion should end with a summary of the data and conclusions.
-The conclusions should be linked with the aims and objectives of the study and should clearly state whether the objective was achieved.
+Avoid making unqualified comments or drawing conclusions that are not sufficiently supported by the data.
+Instead, connect the results to the study's objectives.
+Make a distinction between clinical and statistical significance, and refrain from discussing economic costs and advantages unless the paper contains the necessary economic data and analyses.
+Avoid claiming priority or making references to incomplete work.
+When necessary, present new hypotheses; nevertheless, clearly identify them.
 Limitations of the study should also be mentioned.

 Lawrence, Ruth A. A review of the medical benefits and contraindications to breastfeeding in the United States [Internet].
 Arlington (VA): National Center for Education in Maternal and Child Health; 1997 Oct [cited 2000 Apr 24]. p.
 40. Available from: http://www.ncemch.org/pubs/PDFs/breastfeedingTIB.pdf